zgriebel/zach-griebel-portfolio/about_me.md

 <img src="/Electron-Microscope-169.png" width="300" align="right" style="padding:5px"/>

 I am a graduate from Hamline University in St. Paul, Minnesota with a double major in Data Science and Physics.
-I am an analytical thinker who enjoys problem-solving.
-During college I also served as a [Captain of our football team](https://zgriebel.github.io/zach-griebel-portfolio/Honors-and-Awards/).
-This developed strengths within mindful communication, collaboration, and the ability to not take myself too seriously.
-I have been [working in software development and data analysis since 2021](https://zgriebel.github.io/zach-griebel-portfolio/Experience/).
-I am currently looking for an opportunity to contribute and grow in the field of machine learning and data science.
+I have a strong programming background and enjoy storytelling telling with data to solve problems.
+I am an excellent communicator with a history of successful [leadership](https://zgriebel.github.io/zach-griebel-portfolio/Honors-and-Awards/).
+I have been [working in software development and data analysis since 2021](https://zgriebel.github.io/zach-griebel-portfolio/Experience/) and am excited to contribute and continue growing in Data Science and Data Analytics.

 Personal - I enjoy being outdoors, traveling, and am unfortunately a die hard Minnesota sports fan.